FabianDirli/HWModWS24/chapter2/project_setup/task.md

 ![New Project Wizard (Step 4)](.mdata/quartus_npw_4_files.png)

 In this step source files can be added to the project.
-For this task you need to add the source files of the `lib` directory, i.e.
+For this task you need to add some source files of the `lib` directory, i.e.

 * `lib/top/src/dbg_core.qxp`
 * `lib/top/src/dbg_top.vhd`